-ITEM 4 - PROPOSAL TO APPROVE COMPENSATION TO OUR CHIEF EXECUTIVE OFFICER WHO IS ALSO THE CHAIRMAN OF OUR BOARD
+ITEM 3 - PROPOSAL TO APPROVE COMPENSATION TO OUR CHIEF EXECUTIVE OFFICER

-The Israeli Companies Law provides that the compensation of our directors, whether as directors, officers or consultants, requires shareholder approval.
+Israel's Companies Law provides that the compensation of our Chief Executive Officer and our directors, whether as directors, officers or consultants, requires shareholder approval.
 This includes cash compensation as well as compensation in the form of equity awards.
-Gil Shwed, who is the Chairman of our board of directors, is also our Chief Executive Officer.
-Therefore, Mr. Shwed's compensation requires shareholder approval.
+Gil Shwed is our Chief Executive Officer and a director and, therefore, his compensation requires shareholder approval.

-Mr. Shwed has requested to forego his salary and bonus for 2013, as he has done for the past several years.
-Following consideration of Mr. Shwed's request, our compensation committee, audit committee and board of directors have determined that Mr. Shwed will not receive a bonus for 2013, and will not receive any cash compensation for 2013 except for an amount equal to the minimum wage required under Israeli law.
-Currently, other than the minimum wage required by law, Mr. Shwed's sole compensation for 2013 will be the option grant recommended below, if approved by the shareholders at the meeting.
+Mr. Shwed has requested to forego his salary and bonus for 2016, as he has done for the past several years.
+Following consideration of Mr. Shwed's request, our compensation committee and board of directors have determined that Mr. Shwed will not receive a bonus for 2016, and will not receive any cash compensation for 2016 except for an amount equal to the minimum wage required under Israeli law.
+Currently, other than the minimum wage required by law, Mr. Shwed's sole compensation for 2016 will be the option grant recommended below, if approved by the shareholders at the meeting.
 Our goal is to clearly align Mr. Shwed's compensation with the objectives of our shareholders.

-Our compensation committee recommended the grant to Mr. Shwed of options to purchase 1.6 million ordinary shares at an exercise price equal to 100% of the closing price of the ordinary shares on the NASDAQ Global Select Market on the date of the meeting, vesting over a period of 4 years.
-Our board of directors subsequently approved the grant to Mr. Shwed of options to purchase 1.6 million ordinary shares, upon the terms recommended by the compensation committee.
+Our compensation committee recommended the grant to Mr. Shwed of options to purchase 1.3 million ordinary shares at an exercise price equal to 100% of the closing price of the ordinary shares on the NASDAQ Global Select Market on the date of the meeting, vesting over a period of 4 years.
+Our board of directors subsequently approved the grant to Mr. Shwed of options to purchase 1.3 million ordinary shares, upon the terms recommended by the compensation committee.
 We are therefore proposing that you now approve the option grant to Mr. Shwed.
-The number of ordinary shares beneficially owned by Mr. Shwed, and the number of ordinary shares he beneficially owns pursuant to stock options exercisable within 60 days after April 29, 2013, are set forth above under the caption "Beneficial Ownership of Securities by Certain Beneficial Owners and Management."
+The number of ordinary shares beneficially owned by Mr. Shwed, and the number of ordinary shares he beneficially owns pursuant to stock options exercisable within 60 days after April 1, 2016, are set forth above under the caption "Beneficial Ownership of Securities by Certain Beneficial Owners and Management; Executive Compensation."

-In making its recommendation, the compensation committee considered several factors, including comparable industry data, data of peer companies in our industry, the responsibilities and duties performed by Mr. Shwed, the equity and compensation for comparably situated chief executive officers, the estimation of Mr. Shwed's expected contributions to the future growth and profitability of Check Point, as well as certain other factors prescribed by the Israeli Companies Law and our executive compensation policy, as described in Item 3 above .
+In making its recommendation, the compensation committee considered several factors, including comparable industry data, data of peer companies in our industry, the responsibilities and duties performed by Mr. Shwed, the equity and compensation for comparably situated chief executive officers, the estimation of Mr. Shwed's expected contributions to the future growth and profitability of Check Point, as well as certain other factors prescribed by Israel's Companies Law and our executive compensation policy.
 The compensation committee directly engaged the services of Mercer LLC, a leading global provider of consulting services relating to human capital and compensation.
 Mercer provided input on a range of external market factors, including appropriate comparison companies for assessing our competitive market position and comparable executive compensation arrangements, including an analysis of the Company's performance relative to that of peer companies.
 No member of the compensation committee or any named executive officer has any affiliation with Mercer.
 Mercer reported directly to the compensation committee.